 Here are ten examples of essay topics for cause and effect essays:

-- The effects of social media on society
+- The effects of online platforms on society

 - The causes of global warming